l0r3v/nixvim/README.md

     nix run github:Iorev/nixvim-config#full
 ```

 #### Bonus
-The Nixvim configuration does not come with a pre-installed theme.
+My Nixvim configuration does not come with a pre-installed theme.
 This is because I manage everything with Stylix, which supports Nixvim.
 In my `home.nix` I have:

 ```nix